Berserker66/omnitool/README.md

 Is there a better way to view my world as a map?
 ------------------------------------------------
 You can render a world similar to how Terraria shows them by clicking on a world's image.
+This also allows you to create a super image of the world as website.

 Do I need admin rights to use Omnitool?
 ---------------------------------------